SaiyajinK/Minimal-Dark-for-Steam/README.md

 I started from the basic Steam skin using the development tool (DevTools) as well as notepad++. <br>
 All the sources and tools I used are at the bottom of the description. <br>

 I am neither a coder nor a developer, I have some knowledge after several years of practice and I do this in my free time when I have it.
-Be understanding if you encounter any bugs. <br>
+Be understanding if you encounter any bugs. <br><br>
-<br> ➖ <br><br>
 ⚠️ Minimal Dark is a completely <ins>free skin</ins>.  <br>
 💲 If someone pretends to be me and asks you for money to get the skin, it is a fraud. <br>